cloudnativer/kube-install/README.md

 ![download-pkg](docs/images/download-pkg.jpg)

-If you want to install version 1.18 of kubernetes, download the `kube-install-v1.18.tgz` package file.If you want to install version 1.17 of kubernetes, download the `kube-install-v1.17.tgz` package file.If you want to install version 1.16 of kubernetes, download the `kube-install-v1.16.tgz` package file...In the same way, you can download the version you want.<br>
+If you want to install version 1.18 of kubernetes, download the `kube-install-v1.18.tgz` package file.If you want to install version 1.17 of kubernetes, download the `kube-install-v1.17.tgz` package file.If you want to install version 1.16 of kubernetes, download the `kube-install-v1.16.tgz` package file...
+In the same way, you can download the version you want.<br>

 For example, we are now installing kubernetes v1.18, and we have downloaded the `kube-install-v1.18.tgz` package.<br>